microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 The DevKit will reboot and start running.

 **Notice:** If you are running on a clean machine with everything installed, during the verifying of the code phrase, you might get an error of **Unknown board AZ3166**.
 To work around, open Arduino IDE, navigate to **Tool > Board manager**.
-Arduino will reload all json files of all package definitions.
+Arduino will reload all JSON files of all package definitions.
 After that, launch VS Code and try to build again, everything will be good.
 {: .notice--warning}

 ## Test the project